tdlight-team/telegram-bot-api/README.md

 # TDLight Telegram Bot API
 The official documentation is [here](https://tdlight-team.github.io/tdlight-telegram-bot-api/).

-TDLight Telegram Bot API is a fork of the official Telegram Bot API, focused on memory footprint and performance.

-TDLight Telegram Bot API is 100% compatible with the official version.

 The Telegram Bot API provides an HTTP API for creating [Telegram Bots](https://core.telegram.org/bots).